 - Beginning with the second due date and remaining due dates of each semester, a $50.00 late payment fee will be assessed during the term my account remains unpaid.

-- My classes will be subject to cancellation if my account remains unpaid after the beginning of the term.
+- My classes will be subject to cancellation if my account remains unpaid as stated below:

 - It is my responsibility to withdraw from classes during the 100% refund period if I decide not to attend this semester.